Gold plated jewelry, oftentimes referred to as dipped or gold vermeil, requires a gentler hand and a bit more care than 14k gold jewelry.

 Above, is an example of gold plated bracelets.
 They each have a base of sterling silver, and are plated in 14k yellow gold.
 As you can see, they are lovely and truly look like real, 14k gold.
 With the proper care you can keep these bracelets always looking fantastic.
 In fact, if you'd like to take a closer look at the rainbow lucky "evil" eye bracelet, you can, here.

-As we all know, regular cleaning, especially on jewelry items that are worn regularly, will keep them lovely.
+As we all know, regular cleaning, especially for jewelry items that are worn regularly, will keep them always looking lovely.

 Gold (or rose) jewelry is an alloy of gold combined with other metals.
 And gold plated jewelry is actually a very thin layer of gold on top of sterling silver and it will eventually tarnish.

-A common problem with necklaces, bracelets, and rings, even more so than normal tarnishing, that is often seen with gold plated jewelry is the build-up of dirt caused by makeup, lotions, and the oils in the skin.
+A common problem often seen with plated jewelry on necklaces, bracelets, and rings, even more so than normal tarnishing, is the build-up of dirt caused by makeup, lotions, and the oils in the skin.